DEST-bio/DEST-bio.github.io/index.md

 # Welcome to the DEST Dataset

 <br>
-Hover over the interactive map to explore the DEST metadata.
+Hover, click, and zoom on the interactive map to explore the DEST metadata.

 ---
 <!-- key -->